anupam-0012/Assignment/README.md

 **Deployment**

-Can be run on any Spark Cluser with minor changes based on Spark Version
+Can be run on any Spark Cluster with minor changes based on Spark Version